blat-blatnik/computerBear/_posts/2020-08-17-making-accurate-sleep-function.md

 ## Data: accuracy

 How accurate is this precise sleeping function exactly?
-I'm not the sort of programmer that gets easily swayed without some numbers.
-So, let's get some.
+I'm not the sort of programmer that gets easily swayed without some numbers, so let's get some.

 First, I ran all 4 different sleep functions we've disscussed above for 1000 frames in our 60 FPS game loop test, and I measured the average, minimum, and maximum deviation from 16.67ms frame times when using each sleep function: